The Curse of the Werewolf: Production

 The film was shot at Bray Studios in Berkshire on sets that were constructed for the 1960 proposed Spanish Inquisition-themed The Rape of Sabena, a film that was shelved when the BBFC objected to the script.
 While the original Guy Endore story took place in Paris, the location of the film was moved to Madrid to avoid building new Parisian sets.

+Roy Ashton was the makeup designer, Les Bowie was the special effects designer, Bernard Robinson was the production designer, and Thomas Goswell was the art director.

 Release

-It was released in May 1961 on a double feature bill with Shadow of the Cat (1961), another Hammer film.
+The Curse of the Werewolf was released in May 1961 on a double feature bill with Shadow of the Cat (1961), another Hammer film.
 Upon its initial release, the film was heavily censored in the UK, and a restored print was first aired on the BBC in 1993.
 While a premiere TV screening of the restored print had been planned to air on BBC2 on 31 October 1992, during the Vault of Horror all-night marathon hosted by Dr. Walpurgis (played by Guy Henry; later named Dr. Terror), the censored version was aired by mistake.

 Critical reception

-The film was not as successful as Hammer's previous horror films like Frankenstein, Dracula, and The Mummy.

-Howard Thompson of The New York Times wrote that some of the colour photography was "beautiful," adding that "for a werewolf yarn this Hammer Production has a Gothic type of narrative that is not uninteresting, if broadly acted."
+Howard Thompson of The New York Times wrote that some of the colour photography was "beautiful", adding that "for a werewolf yarn this Hammer Production has a Gothic type of narrative that is not uninteresting, if broadly acted".

-Harrison's Reports graded the film as "Good," finding the production values "a big asset" although the review felt there was "not enough action."
+Harrison's Reports graded the film as "good," finding the production values "a big asset" although the review felt there was "not enough action".

 Variety called it "an outstanding entry of the horror picture genre.
-Although not a particularly frightening or novel story treatment of the perennial shock film topic (werewolves ranking second only to vampires in cinema), it is a first-class effort in other respects."
+Although not a particularly frightening or novel story treatment of the perennial shock film topic (werewolves ranking second only to vampires in cinema), it is a first-class effort in other respects".

-The Monthly Film Bulletin wrote, "Even by Hammer standards, this is a singularly repellent job of slaughter-house horror...
-Surely the time has come when a film like this should be turned over to the alienists for comment; as entertainment its stolid acting, writing, presentation and direction could hardly be more preclusive."
+The Monthly Film Bulletin wrote: "Even by Hammer standards, this is a singularly repellent job of slaughter-house horror...
+Surely the time has come when a film like this should be turned over to the alienists for comment; as entertainment its stolid acting, writing, presentation and direction could hardly be more preclusive".

 Home media

-In North America, the film was released on 6 September 2005 along with seven other Hammer horror films on the 4-DVD set The Hammer Horror Series (ASIN: B0009X770O), which is part of MCA-Universal's Franchise Collection.
+In North America, the film was released on 6 September 2005 alongside seven other Hammer horror films on the 4-DVD set The Hammer Horror Series (ASIN: B0009X770O), which is part of MCA-Universal's Franchise Collection.
 This set was re-released on Blu-ray on 13 September 2016.
 The film received an individual release with a new 4K scan in April 2020.
 The new release included a new commentary track by Steven Haberman, a featurette on the making of the film, make up artist Roy Ashton, "Lycanthrophy: The Beast in All of Us" and stills from the film.
-Furthermore, in some versions of the video, the mute girl (Yvonne Romain)'s father is the beggar (Richard Wordsworth), himself.
+Furthermore, in some versions of the video, the mute girl (Yvonne Romain)'s father is the beggar (Richard Wordsworth) himself.